Skip to Main Content

 Acorns gives customers the option to invest up to 5 percent of their portfolio in a Bitcoin ETF, which charges a 0.95 percent annual fee.
 The decision to offer Bitcoin was likely a response to customer demand, but it came at a bad time for investors.
 Bitcoin and other cryptocurrencies have plummeted since reaching all-time highs in late 2021, with many down more than 50 percent since then.

 Acorns has built its business by targeting new investors who have small amounts to initially invest.
-Giving investors like this the option to buy one of the most speculative assets available looks like a mistake after its 2022 performance.
+Giving investors the option to buy one of the most speculative assets available is a decision worth questioning, despite strong performance in 2023.

 Review methodology